How to Remove Ink Stains From Clothes

 The Spruce / Almar Creative

-2. Spray and Blot the Stain with Hairspray
+2. Spray and Blot the Stain With Hairspray

 Spray the stain thoroughly with the hairspray and blot with another clean towel until the stain is gone.